finalwebsites/backup4wp/README.md

 * Restore your site even if the WordPress website doesn't work anymore
 * Delete old backups with a single click
 * Place notes with every backup
-* Update the tool via the browser (Composer is required)

 ## Installation